-If indicated, you will be required to obtain preoperative medical clearance.
-If you require preoperative clearance and do not currently have a primary care doctor, please let us know and we can assist in locating one for you.
+All patients are required to obtain preoperative medical clearance.
+If you do not currently have a primary care doctor, please let us know and we can assist in locating one for you.
 Once you have a surgical date, contact your PCP or one of the following practices to schedule your appointment within 30 days of your surgical procedure.